Comparison

 - Daytona and CocoIndex both provide a way to manage data and code for AI-generated applications, but they approach it differently with Daytona focusing on infrastructure setup and CocoIndex on incremental data indexing.

-- Tags unique to cocoindex: change-data-capture, agentic-data-framework, etl, context-engineering.
+- Tags unique to cocoindex: agentic-data-framework, ai-agents, change-data-capture, codebase-intelligence.

 - Also covers Data & Retrieval.